-2030 Musical Connections: The Classical Tradition

-and American Jazz (3 sh) 🔶
+2030 Musical Connections: The Classical Tradition and American Jazz (3 sh) ♦ and styles of music.

-This course is an introduction to the basic elements of music common to all periods and styles of music.
 Melody, harmony, and form will be defined as variables that create unique and recognizable musical styles.
 These styles will be illustrated with lectures and guided listening.
 The development of American Jazz as it emerged alongside the Western Classical Tradition will be a significant component.
 A sampling of major composers and their words from both traditions will be covered.